 Sudden Emergency Doctrine

 Sometimes, a driver or mechanical operator may not even be aware of their condition, and suffers a major event for the first time, causing an accident and consequent injury.
-In such cases, the “sudden emergency doctrine” applies, which may shield them from legal action as they simply were not aware they were unwell: had they been diagnosed and placed on treatment, it is surmised that they would have taken reasonable steps to manage their condition, thereby averting an accident.
+In such cases, the “sudden emergency doctrine” applies, which may shield them from legal action as they simply were not aware they were unwell, as the illness developed suddenly and was out of their control, canceling out the theory of reasonableness which would have helped them take reasonable steps to manage their condition, thereby averting an accident.

 Best Chicago Injury Attorneys – Call Us Today!

 Are you looking for an experienced and affordable Chicago injury lawyer?
 For over two decades, we’ve helped hundreds of people just like you gain access to affordable legal services for all kinds of injuries.
 If you’d like an assessment of your case, simply call us for FREE at (773) 823-0298 and speak with one of our friendly Chicago injury lawyers.
 Thanks, and we look forward to hearing from you.